askap-vast/vast-tools/docs/components/pipeline.md

 :fontawesome-regular-file-alt: [Code reference](../../reference/pipeline/#vasttools.pipeline.PipeAnalysis.plot_two_epoch_pairs).

-Produce a two-epoch metric plot of the requested pair ID.
+Produce a two-epoch metric plot of the `m` and `vs` values of the requested pair ID (i.e. the pair of images).
 The pair ID can be found in the `pairs_df` attribute after [`load_two_epoch_metrics()`](#load_two_epoch_metrics) has been used.
+There are options to change the `m_min` and `vs_min` thresholds and to switch to using integrated flux instead of the peak flux (default).
 The plots can be returned as a `matplotlib.pyplot.figure` instance or a `bokeh.plotting.figure` instance.
 Also available are two styles, style `a` follows the plot style found in [Mooley et al., 2016](https://ui.adsabs.harvard.edu/abs/2016ApJ...818..105M/abstract) where as style `b` follows the style found in [Radcliffe et al., 2019](https://ui.adsabs.harvard.edu/abs/2019MNRAS.490.4024R/abstract).